 The offline collection access is managed with folder rights in your network, and on the collection level in the collections.json file on each user's computer.

 "collections" "\\\\server-A\\company\\Tekla Structures collection"

 The collections.json file can be shared to selected persons by copying it to the C:\Users\Public\Documents\Tekla\Tekla Warehouse\ folder.

-You can save the desired settings in a model and use the model as a template when you create new models.
+You can save a model with the desired settings and use the model as a template when you create new models.
 This can be very useful if your company has different kinds of projects, such as, parking garages, office buildings, bridges, and industrial.

 When you create a model templatemodel which is used as a basis for creating new models

 The user can save a model including all its elements, such as object properties, certain settings, parts, and components, in a model template.

 , always start by creating a new empty model.
 This is because old models that have been used in live projects cannot be completely cleaned.
 They may contain excess information that increases the size of the model even if you delete all objects and drawings from the model.